 Top 5 at the Tour de France and win a World Tour stage-race

 With a three-year deal on the table, there are ambitions from both rider and team.
-He has finished 7th at the Tour last summer and with a team that is vastly superior, he believes that can be improved in the next few year.
-"Top 5," he states as a goal, whilst he is set to share leadership duties with Oscar Onley next summer - whilst Thymen Arensman and Carlos Rodríguez' schedules remain under wraps.
+He finished 7th at the Tour last summer, and with a vastly superior team, he believes that he can improve in the next few years.
+"Top 5," he states as a goal, whilst he is set to share leadership duties with Oscar Onley next summer, whilst Thymen Arensman and Carlos Rodríguez' schedules remain under wraps.

-Tour de France, I'd like to make my mark in a week-long race, to add one to my palmarès in the next two years.
+"After the Tour de France, I'd like to make my mark in a week-long race, to add one to my palmarès in the next two years.
 And I dream of Paris-Nice because it's in France, in a region where I now live," he adds.
-Vauquelin initially emerged as a one-week race specialist, as well as a rider who can handle the punchy climbs very well, but he has not also proved he can handle the three-week races which naturally become a big ambition for a French rider of his calliber.
+Vauquelin initially emerged as a one-week race specialist, as well as a rider who can handle the punchy climbs very well, but he has also proved he can handle the three-week races, which naturally becomes a big ambition for a French rider of his caliber.